-This post was most recently updated on February 13th, 2020.Reading Time: 4 minutes.
+This post was most recently updated on January 13th, 2023.4 min read.

 Every now and then you run into a situation, where you really need to run some SQL against your local development database.
 That database, at least in my case, is hosted on your local SQL Server Express.

 Connecting to a local SQL Server should be a walk in a park, right?
 Eh, well…

 While using a connection string to connect to said DB is easy, you can’t do that with the SQL Server Management Studio.
 I wish you could, but hey – it is what it is.

 There’s a couple of ways to connect, though!
 Let’s start with the easy one, that doesn’t always work:

 How to connect to your local database with SQL Server Management Studio?

 Connecting to the local instance might work by using the name of the instance.
 While I’m not sure what’s the reason it hasn’t worked for me (I wonder if the instance names differs based on what you’re installing the SQL Server or SQL Express with..?), maybe it works for you.

 Essentially, just paste this into the connection window:

 Or like shown below: